You’ve probably been the recipient of a random act of kindness at some point.

 There are lots of things that could be keeping you from sharing random acts of kindness with others.
 Many people feel insecure about putting themselves out there and allowing themselves to be vulnerable in this way.
 It takes courage to give freely to another with no agenda or particular reason.

 But you’ll probably overcome this once you begin to practice doing little acts here and there.
 The rewards of doing these acts are usually worth the risk.
-Most recipients are quite enthusiastic and happy to get such a surprise.
+Because most recipients are quite enthusiastic and happy to get such a surprise.

 Performing unsolicited good deeds adds positivity to the world around you.
-It will rarely have negative repercussions.
+And it will also rarely have negative repercussions.
 Try taking just one small step outside your comfort zone to give to another in even the smallest of ways.
 Then try something a bit more daring the next day.
 Each positive response will increase your confidence.